Ocean's Eleven: Production

 In 1987, David Permut, who had produced a film adaptation of the 1950s TV show Dragnet, declared his intention to remake the 1960 film, but the project never materialized.
-In January 2000, Warner Bros. was reported to be moving forward with Steven Soderbergh on development of an Ocean's Eleven remake, starring George Clooney, Brad Pitt, and Julia Roberts.
+In January 2000, Warner Bros. was reported to be moving forward with Steven Soderbergh on development of an Ocean's Eleven remake, starring George Clooney, Brad Pitt and Julia Roberts.
 Johnny Depp was being considered for Linus Caldwell, while Luke and Owen Wilson were in discussions to play the Malloy twins.
 The Wilson brothers had to decline due to their commitment to The Royal Tenenbaums.
-Mike Myers, Bruce Willis, Ewan McGregor, Alan Arkin, and Ralph Fiennes were considered for roles but also ended up dropping out.
-Willis said in 2007 that he regretted turning down the role of Benedict, and that he had done so because when he saw the script the character was not finished.
+Mike Myers, Bruce Willis, Ewan McGregor, Alan Arkin and Ralph Fiennes were considered for roles but also ended up dropping out.
+Willis said in 2007 that he regretted turning down the role of Terry Benedict, and that he had done so because when he saw the script the character was not finished.
 Filmmakers Joel and Ethan Coen were considered as replacements for the Wilson brothers, but Soderbergh cast Caan and Affleck instead.
 Mark Wahlberg was originally cast as Caldwell, but left in favor of starring in another remake, Planet of the Apes, and was subsequently replaced with Damon.
 Clooney's commitment to Ocean's Eleven forced him to turn down the lead role in Unfaithful.

 Ocean's Eleven was filmed between February 11 and June 7, 2001, primarily in Las Vegas, but with some scenes shot in New Jersey, Chicago, Los Angeles, Florida, and Burbank.
 As producer Jerry Weintraub was friends with the Bellagio's owner, Kirk Kerkorian, the production team was granted permission to film there; also, the cast stayed at the hotel during the shoot.
 The "pinch" used in the film to black out power in Las Vegas was based on the real-life Sandia Z-pinch.
 However, the effect shown is unrealistic, as no device of the size shown could achieve that effect.

 Cheadle was uncredited for his role.
 In an interview, Cheadle said, "there was some stuff that happened behind the scenes that I didn’t like how it went down, so I just said, 'Take my name off it.'"